Isuzu Trucks South Africa

 Isuzu Trucks South Africa only handled manufacture, sales, and support of Isuzu commercial trucks (N-Series & F-Series).
 Isuzu KB pickups were handled by GM South Africa in addition to its Chevrolet and Opel models.
 The new Isuzu Motors South Africa handles both Isuzu pickups and commercial trucks.

 Production capacity is 5,000 units per year of commercial trucks and 23,000 units per year of pickups.
-The plant management reports to the company president, Masanori Katayama.

 The plant site covers an area of 16,602 square meters in the General Motors Kempston Road plant in Gqeberha, as well as other 790 square meters at its headquarters in Sandton.
 There are also exports to Malawi, Mauritius, Mozambique, Zambia and Zimbabwe.
 The South African company employs about 50 staff.